A comic romantic novel, the first third reproduced below.

 The postman handed over the letter, together with a little book and a ballpoint pen.

 ‘Would you sign there please, to say you’ve received it?’ he said.
 ‘Come to think, I have an autograph book somewhere.
 Could sign that too? (puff puff) The kids will be dead impressed!
-Otherwise, they might not believe me!’
+Otherwise, they won’t believe me!’

 The postman patted a pocket.
 Gerald shifted his rifle.